Nikolas Cruz pleads guilty to 2018 Parkland school massacre

 Cruz’s attorneys announced his intention to plead guilty during a hearing last week.

 Following the pleas Wednesday, former Broward State Attorney Mike Satz recounted the details of the murders.
 Cruz killed 14 students and three staff members on Valentine’s Day 2018 during a seven-minute rampage through a three-story building at Stoneman Douglas, investigators said.
-They said he shot victims in the hallways and in classrooms with an AR-15 semiautomatic rifle.
+They said he shot victims in the hallways and in classrooms with an AR-15 semiautomatic rifle, sometimes returning to the wounded to kill them with additional shots.
 Cruz had been expelled from Stoneman Douglas a year earlier after a history of threatening, frightening, unusual and sometimes violent behavior that dated back to preschool.

+After Satz finished, the judge had to compose herself for several seconds before she began speaking again, her voice breaking.

 The shootings caused some Stoneman Douglas students to launch the March for Our Lives movement, which pushes for stronger gun restrictions nationally.